 The morning was off to a great start with the walk up the canyon.
 It was too early for the light to be shining on the multi-colored walls, so the experience was more subdued than last time.
 Still very beautiful.
 Plus the morning bird song was nice.
 We had to do some some bushwhacking towards the end, worse than I remembered.
 We were coming through the canyon almost 3 weeks later, so by his time there was a lot more vegetation, including poison ivy.
 Regardless, we found our way to the side trail and headed up the relentless switchbacks.
 Oh boy does that trail climb out of the canyon fast but it’s remarkable.
 Very well built and pretty well maintained.
 This brought us to Bursum Road and our 1 mile detour to Mogollon.

 We dropped packs at the intersection to walk unencumbered.
 This made us appear as regular old tourists, out for a Monday morning drive and stroll.
 That we were…just minus the car.
 As in Alma, not much had changed in Mogollon in a year.
-There are parts that look like a scene out of a Mad Max movie, while other parts have the clean, fresh paint appeal of modern renovation.
+There were parts that look like a scene out of a Mad Max movie, while other parts had the clean, fresh paint appeal of modern renovation.
 Nothing had been open last time but now the stores and one restaurant looked like they were on the verge of coming back to life soon.
 In fact, the word on the street was that Mogollon would re-open for the summer May 14th.
 We’d missed it by just 2 weeks this time.
 To our surprise, there was actually one store already open…a woodworking shop with the woodmaker, Niels, busy inside.
 We stopped to say hello, excited to finally talk to a living resident.
 This seemed to solidify our Mogollon pilgrimage, as if we now had someone to bear witness to our achievement.